ruanweiming/chrome-mac-enable-manifest-v2/README.en.md

 # Chrome Manifest V2 Extension Enabler for macOS

+This project addresses the issue of disabled Manifest V2 Chrome extensions on macOS due to deprecated support.

-This script enables support for **Manifest V2 Chrome extensions** (such as ad blockers like uBlock Origin) on macOS systems where Google has started phasing them out.
-On macOS Chrome version 138, the chrome://flags page does not include the flags chrome://flags/#extension-manifest-v2-deprecation-disabled and chrome://flags/#extension-manifest-v2-deprecation-unsupported.
-Therefore, this solution uses system managed preferences to bypass this limitation and enable Manifest V2 extensions.
+On macOS Chrome version 138, the chrome://flags page lacks flags related to Manifest V2 deprecation disabling,
+so this solution uses system managed preferences to bypass the limitation and restore Manifest V2 extension support.

 ## 中文说明